todatech/csda-lab/lab1/lab1_submission.md

 3. Collaborative Filtering Recommender

-    This system recomend movies use techeque "Collaborative Filtering" to make recommendations to users, and it based on the idea that users can be used to predict how much they  will like a particular product or service those users have not used/experienced.
+    Collaborative filtering for recommender systems are methods that are based solely on the past interactions recorded between users and items in order to produce new recommendations.
 In the dataset, "rating.csv" contained a series of movie rating records (rating from 1-5) by individual users.
 By leveraging a python package called "scikit-surprise", we are able to build a collaborative filtering recommender system with ease.
 In a simplier term, we used SVD algorithm to train a model with sets of rating records, that consisted of userid, movieid, and rating information.
 We further used this model to predict what the end user will rate for a given movie id.
 We validated our prediction in our analysis and it gives roughly ~0.9 RSME accuracy for 5-fold cross-validations.

 4. Hybrid Recommender